rigtorp/HashMap/README.md

 This hash table uses [open addressing][1] with [linear probing][2] and backshift deletion.
-Open addressing and linear probing minimizes memory allocations and achives high cache effiency.
+Open addressing and linear probing minimizes memory allocations and achieves high cache efficiency.
 Backshift deletion keeps performance high for delete heavy workloads by not clobbering the hash table with [tombestones][3].